IBM/pytorchpipe/README.md

 ## Description

-PyTorchPipe (PTP) is component-oriented framework that fosters the development of computational _multi-modal pipelines_ and comparison of diverse neural network-based models.
+PyTorchPipe (PTP) is a component-oriented framework that facilitates development of computational _multi-modal pipelines_ and comparison of diverse neural network-based models.

 PTP frames training and testing procedures as _pipelines_ consisting of many components communicating through data streams.
 Each such a stream can consist of several components, including one problem instance (providing batches of data), any number of trainable components (models) and additional components providing required transformations and computations.